Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 06:50 -- [el] (~el@libera/staff/el): el
 ```

-Staff make use of `/stats p` to highlight staff who are immediately available.
-They will only be listed by this command if they have set themselves as "on
-call."
+### Other ways to find staff

-If no staff are listed by `/stats p`, you can find staff you share channels
+If no staff are listed with `/stats p` you can find staff you share channels
 with by doing:

 ```irc
 /who libera/staff/*
 ```

-**You do not need to ask permission to send private messages to any staff
-member.** They will answer if they notice your message in time.
-If they're not
-responsive, you may attempt to talk to other staff members instead.
+Additionally, most staff have the Operator mode in `#libera` to make them easy
+to find when they're connected.
+There are also some robots, currently
+`ChanServ` and `ozone`, with that mode.
+The robots do not answer questions.

 If you are unable to [connect to the network](/guides/connect) at all, you can
 contact staff by email: <support@libera.chat>.